vZome/zome-primer/README.md

 # zome-primer

-Source code for The Annotated Zome Primer web page
+This repository contains the source code for The Annotated Zome Primer web page.